folutade/KnowThatYouAnointed/content/posts/the-party.md

 * Lecrae's track “Die for the Party” features the exact same beat as Kendrick Lamar's “Watch the Party Die”.
 As Lecrae mentions here, “Die for the Party” is meant to serve as an additional verse for “Watch the Party Die”.

 * Lecrae decided to release this verse on his own rather than Kendrick inviting him to do so as part of a remix or extended version.
-That being said, on two separate lines within the second verse of “Watch the Party Die”, Kendrick did say that he wondered “what Lecrae would do”.
+That being said, on two separate lines within the third verse of “Watch the Party Die”, Kendrick did say that he wondered “what Lecrae would do”.

   * Sometimes I wonder what Lecrae would do
   Fuck these niggas up or show 'em just what prayer do?